khimo/khimo.github.io/bli-guides/_ideas/howto-bathroom-automatic-join.md

 ---
-title: Automatically Link Your Bathroom Speaker to the Current Playing Source or a Fallback Radio Station
+title: Automatically Link Your Bathroom Speaker to Playing Music
-description: This BeoLiving Intelligence macro ensures your bathroom speaker automatically links to any currently playing source in your home or, if no music is playing, to a predefined fallback radio station.
+description: This guide provides a BeoLiving Intelligence Lua macro to automate your audio experience, ensuring your bathroom speaker seamlessly links to any currently playing source in your home.
+If no music is playing, the macro will automatically switch to a predefined fallback radio station, creating a truly integrated and effortless audio system.
+keywords: BeoLiving Intelligence, multiroom audio, automation, bathroom speaker, Network Link, Mozart, fallback radio, Lua macro, seamless integration, music control
 layout: pagetoc
 ---

 ### Introduction

 Wouldn't it be great if your bathroom speaker could automatically join the music playing elsewhere in your house as soon as you enter?
-Or, if there's no music playing, it could start playing your favorite radio station? **This automation makes it all possible with minimal setup**.
+Or, if there's no music playing, it could start playing your favorite radio station?
+This automation makes it all possible with minimal setup.
 Follow this tutorial to set up a macro that automatically links your bathroom speaker to the current playing source or a fallback radio station.

 ### How to set it up